Bank4All/Bank4All/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-You will need a device abble to run Open your Bank4all Role List
+You will need a device abble to run Open your FMAPV Role List

 Choose a role , once done, you will automatically been ask to receive automate to run